Towards Unsupervised Domain Adaptation via Domain-Transformer: Abstract

 \section{Abstract}

-\justifying As a vital problem in pattern analysis and machine intelligence, Unsupervised Domain Adaptation (UDA) studies how to transfer an effective feature learner from a labeled source domain to an unlabeled target domain.
-Plenty of methods based on Convolutional Neural Networks (CNNs) have achieved promising results in the past decades.
-Inspired by the success of Transformers, some methods attempt to tackle UDA problem by adopting pure transformer architectures, and interpret the models by applying the long-range dependency strategy at image patch-level.
-However, the algorithmic complexity is high and the interpretability seems weak.
-In this paper, we propose the Domain-Transformer (DoT) for UDA, which integrates the CNN-backbones and the core attention mechanism of Transformers from a new perspective.
-Specifically, a plug-and-play domain-level attention mechanism is proposed to learn the sample correspondence between domains.
-This is significantly different from existing methods which only capture the local interactions among image patches.
-Instead of explicitly modeling the distribution discrepancy from either domain-level or class-level, DoT learns transferable features by achieving the local semantic consistency across domains, where the domain-level attention and manifold regularization are explored.
-Then, DoT is free of pseudo-labels and explicit domain discrepancy optimization.
-Theoretically, DoT is connected with the optimal transportation algorithm and statistical learning theory.
-The connection provides a new insight to understand the core component of Transformers.
-Extensive experiments on several benchmark datasets validate the effectiveness of DoT.
+{As a vital problem in pattern analysis and machine intelligence, Unsupervised Domain Adaptation (UDA) attempts to transfer an effective feature learner from a labeled source domain to an unlabeled target domain.
+Inspired by the success of the Transformer, several advances in UDA are achieved by adopting pure transformers as network architectures, but such a simple application can only capture patch-level information and lacks interpretability.
+To address these issues, we propose the Domain-Transformer (DoT) with domain-level attention mechanism to capture the long-range correspondence between the cross-domain samples.
+On the theoretical side, we provide a mathematical understanding of DoT: 1) We connect the domain-level attention with optimal transport theory, which provides interpretability from Wasserstein geometry; 2) From the perspective of learning theory, Wasserstein distance-based generalization bounds are derived, which explains the effectiveness of DoT for knowledge transfer.
+On the methodological side, DoT integrates the domain-level attention and manifold structure regularization, which characterize the sample-level information and locality consistency for cross-domain cluster structures.
+Besides, the domain-level attention mechanism can be used as a plug-and-play module, so DoT can be implemented under different neural network architectures.
+Instead of explicitly modeling the distribution discrepancy at domain-level or class-level, DoT learns transferable features under the guidance of long-range correspondence, so it is free of pseudo-labels and explicit domain discrepancy optimization.
+Extensive experiment results on several benchmark datasets validate the effectiveness of DoT.}